ethereum/consensus-specs/specs/core/0_beacon-chain.md

     'merkle_branch': '[hash32]',
     'merkle_tree_index': 'uint64',
     'deposit_data': {
-         'deposit_params': DepositParams,
+         'deposit_parameters': DepositParameters,
-         'msg_value': 'uint64',
+         'message_value': 'uint64',
          'timestamp': 'uint64'
     }
 }
 ```

-Note that `deposit_data` in serialized form should be the `DepositParams` followed by 8 bytes for the `msg_value` and 8 bytes for the `timestamp`, or exactly the `deposit_data` in the [PoW chain deposit contract](#pow-chain-deposit-contract) of which the hash was placed into the Merkle tree.
+Note that `deposit_data` in serialized form should be the `DepositParameters` followed by 8 bytes for the `message_value` and 8 bytes for the `timestamp`, or exactly the `deposit_data` in the [Ethereum 1.0 chain deposit contract](#ethereum-10-chain-deposit-contract) of which the hash was placed into the Merkle tree.

 Use the following procedure to verify the `merkle_branch`, setting `leaf=serialized_deposit_data`, `depth=POW_CONTRACT_MERKLE_TREE_DEPTH` and `root=state.processed_pow_receipt_root`: